 - Felonies: Felony charges are the most serious charges a person can face in California.
 A felony conviction may result in lifelong ramifications and could lead to time in a state prison.
 Certain felony offenses may lead to imprisonment for life.

 - Misdemeanors: Although a misdemeanor charge is not as serious as a felony, being convicted of a misdemeanor can affect your future, freedom, and career options.
-Misdemeanor charges are among the most common offenses in California and can include anything from indecent exposure to prostitution to driving with a suspended license.
+Misdemeanor charges are among the most common offenses in California and can include anything from indecent exposure to concealed weapons charges to prostitution to driving with a suspended license.

 We have solid case results in all areas of criminal defense and are dedicated to providing personalized representation.
 We understand that facing a criminal charge is a serious concern for which you deserve effective counsel.
 You can explore some of our case results in California by clicking here.